 Hi, I am Jasmine from Jackson, MS. I am a graduate of Jackson State University with a Bachelor’s degree in biology pre-vet.
 I love animals.
 I have experience in animal care working at Northstate Animal and Bird Hospital and Briarwood Animal Hospital.
 I have also been a PetsHotel associate at Petsmart, caring for boarding pets and dogs in Doggie Day Camp.
 I am pursing my goal of becoming a veterinarian.

 I am Chelsea!
-I am a dog mom of a 1 year old pitbull, Nova.
-My roommate also has a 2 year old mix, Ceaser.
-We share the responsibility of both pups depending on who is home or at work.
-I try to take Nova on a walk at least once a day, on top of her potty breaks!
+I am a dog mom of a 3 year old grey pitbull, named Nova.
+I also have a 2 year old cat, named Salem!
+I am a new momma to a baby boy!
 I am super excited to meet your pups and get some exercise in!